Utah Deaf History and Culture

 Laron Pratt (Deseret News, Apr.
 1884)

-According to Anne Leahy, a Deaf LDS history researcher, Laron was a classic post-lingually Deaf individual of greater social status.
+According to Anne Leahy, a Deaf LDS history researcher, Laron was a classic post-lingually Deaf individual of excellent social status.
 He understood his advantage and opted to turn his dual citizenship in the Deaf and hearing worlds into a kind of insider/advocate bridging role.
 He wasn't grassroots, but he didn't dismiss those who were (Anne Leahy, personal communication, June 3, 2011).

 Marriage of the Deaf Students